mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 takeaways:

 *   There are two main X protocols used for window manager development: Xlib and XCB.
-However, XCB is the more modern and (arguably) the preferred X protocol.
-Refer to [The X New Developer's Guide: Xlib and XCB](https://www.x.org/wiki/guide/xlib-and-xcb/) for a more in-depth comparison.
+However, XCB is the faster and (arguably) the preferred X protocol for developers.
+Refer to [The X New Developer's Guide: Xlib and XCB](https://www.x.org/wiki/guide/xlib-and-xcb/) for a more detailed comparison.
+While choosing one protocol doesn't necessarily translate to impacting the user experience, choosing the more modern protocol ensures better long-term support.
 *   There is a pretty big difference in the `cloc` footprint, so it’s difficult to compare these from a feature perspective as xwm is considered a “minimum viable solution” and the rest offer a more full-featured user experience.